Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 The Most Efficient Grass Removal Tool

 You can use a grass whip for clearing tall grass, getting rid of ivy patches, and even clear poison ivy without touching it.
-It’s used great for removing weeds or grass from the lawn, garden beds and anywhere else you need to get rid of pesky ivy vines or weeds.
+It’s great for use as weed eaters or cutting tall grass from the lawn, garden beds and anywhere else you need to get rid of pesky ivy vines or weeds.

-Why Not Just Use a Weedwhacker or String Trimmer?
+Why Not Just Use a Weedwhacker or Battery Powered Trimmer?

 There are a lot of good reasons to use grass whips instead of string trimmers: